soranoo/Code-of-Conducts/docs/nextjs.md

 ## Comments

-- Use `//` for comments.
+- Use // for comments.
-- Use `//?` for comments why the code is written.
+- Use //? for comments on why the code is written.
-- Use `//!` for comments the potential issue.
+- Use //! for comments on the potential issue.
-- Use `//$!` for comments the confirmed issue.
+- Use //$! for comments on the confirmed issue.
-- Use `//TODO` for comments what to do in the future.
+- Use //TODO for comments on what to do in the future.

 ## `Type` and `Interface`